ubco-W2022T1-cosc301/project-group07/final_report_group07.md

 We can't conclude what happens in the rise and the drops of gaming platforms just by the chart.
 But we can tell for sure that the gaming industry was and still is very popular.
 With the advancing of technology, people are more eager to try on new different platforms that might offer better services than the others, such as better gaming experience.

 ### Summary
 Our findings were a product of our reserach based on the three questions analyzed above.
-To achieve the most accurate results, We worked with a dataset that included 10 unique columns and over 10,000 rows of data to best represent the trends and patterns.
+To achieve the most accurate results, we worked with a dataset that included 10 unique columns and over 10,000 rows of data to best represent the trends and patterns.
 From this we conclude some of the most important findings from our analysis are the following:

 <ul>
   <li> Action & 1 Player is the most popular combination between genre and the number of players